 Imagine how agents could improve the execution of their work just by having all this data in a single place.
 This could create a window opportunity for improvements.
 For example, if an agent knows for a fact that all the tickets in his backlog are waiting for end-users actions, they can dedicate some time to training.

-Improve your IT support agents' training and development with a knowledge base
+Improve your IT support agents' training and development with an internal knowledge base

 The knowledge base is not only a tool for end-users to find solutions to their problems, but it's also a super effective way to train and help agents.
-It allows them to have all the information they could need to resolve a task in one place, and it unifies processes.
+By building an internal knowledge base, you can provide them with all the information they could need to resolve a task in one place, and it unifies processes.

-Creating a knowledge base in is an easy and intuitive process.
+Creating it in InvGate Service Desk is an easy and intuitive process.
 You can build it according to each user’s role, allowing admins to define which articles are “public” (for everyone) and which ones are “private” (for agents, managers, and admins).

 Furthermore, you can organize it according to categories to provide different sets of permissions to different types of agents.
 For instance, you could create the category “Infrastructure,” and grant permissions for every agent to see the articles only for the infrastructure team members to edit them.